-While some feel Chicago is relatively affordable when compared to cities like New York City, San Francisco and Los Angeles, others will find the cost of living high — especially for housing, and transportation.
+While some feel Chicago is relatively affordable when compared to cities like New York City, San Francisco and Los Angeles, it’s a patently expensive place overall — especially for housing and transportation.
 On the plus side, the city has a lot of free or low-cost entertainment and attractions including a free world-class zoo, low-cost storefront theater performances, and a robust library system.

 The table above gives you a quick snapshot of what it costs to live in Chicago.
-Keep in mind that housing costs are considerably higher for newer buildings, as well as in the more popular neighborhoods, which tend to be closer to Lake Michigan or downtown.
+Keep in mind that housing costs are considerably higher for newer buildings and in the more popular neighborhoods, which tend to be closer to Lake Michigan or downtown.

 When you’re deciding where to live in Chicago, commuting time and access to transit can be a major factor.
 Depending on where you live, commuting to downtown and other areas takes a little forethought in order to avoid spending precious time sitting in congestion.
 To help keep your bearings, keep in mind that Lake Michigan is always toward the east when you’re in Chicago.

 While Best Places cites the average commute as under 35 minutes, this will vary widely based on where you work and live.
-Thankfully, there are several ways to get around sans car – including the elevated (L) trains, subway, biking, or walking.
-In fact, our Chicago Transit Authority (CTA) operates the nation’s second largest public transit system.
+Thankfully, there are several ways to get around sans cars – including the elevated (L) trains, subway, biking, or walking.
+In fact, our Chicago Transit Authority (CTA) operates the nation’s second-largest public transit system.
 You’ll need these Chicago transit maps and details on fares and passes.

 Here’s a quick snapshot on Chicago transit from the CTA: